reem-shaikh/70DaysOfCode/main/2-01/readme.md

     ✔ this is higher order function

-    ✅function passed as an argument
+    ✅function cb passed as an argument
     function fn(name, cb){
         console.log(name)
         cb()